twitocode/Tantalum/content/University/Year 1/CS 1JC3/Computational Thinking.md

 			- ex. adding addition and subtraction
 **Scientific Thinking**:
-Science is the systematic study of the world through observation an experiment This thinking is centered on the *scientific method* - a process of hypothesis formation and experimentation.
+Science is the systematic study of the world through observation an experiment This thinking is centred on the *scientific method* - a process of hypothesis formation and experimentation.

 **Engineering Thinking**:
 Engineering is the systematic and rational application of knowledge